hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-In the above sample YAML manifest file, there is the *tls* block that contains the hostname *'nginx.example.com'* and the tls secret *cfe-tls-key-pair* created in the certification step.
-There is also the *rules* block in which a list of routing rules is defined per host, e.g., host *nginx.example.com* will be routed to the application service *nginx-main* in the backend.
+In the above sample YAML manifest file, there is the *'tls'* block that contains the hostname *'nginx.example.com'* and the secret *cfe-tls-key-pair* created in the certification step.
+There is also the *'rules'* block in which a list of routing rules is defined per host, e.g., host *nginx.example.com* will be routed to the application service *nginx-main* in the backend.

 T﻿ype the following command to deploy the Ingress resource to the namespace *nginx-apps*: